View data values in Data Tips in the code editor

 A visualizer displays the information.

-If you want to continue to watch a variable in a list view, you can add the variable to the Watch window from a DataTip.
+If you want to continue to watch a variable, you can add the variable to the Watch window from a DataTip.

 To add a variable to the Watch window